 Left Right Lacing

 Having one end always emerging through eyelets while the other end always feeds in through eyelets creates a series of “V” symbols that point alternately left and right.

 • Begin straight across the bottom (grey section).
 Note the unusual path: Feed the left end out through the bottom-left eyelet.
 Feed the right end in through the bottom-right eyelet.

 • At each eyelet pair, the ends are crossed and fed through the next higher eyelets.
-The end that was fed out through the current eyelet is similarly fed out through the next higher eyelet, while the end that was fed in through the current eyelet is similarly fed in through the next higher eyelet.
+The end that was fed out through the current eyelet (blue) is similarly fed out through the next higher eyelet, while the end that was fed in through the current eyelet (yellow) is similarly fed in through the next higher eyelet.

-• At the top of the shoe, both ends run out through the top eyelets.
+• At the top of the shoe, both ends run under the sides and out through the top eyelets.

 • In order to avoid confusion about whether to feed in or out through eyelets, it may be easier to complete one end at a time, zig-zagging each of them separately all the way up the shoe.
 Start with the left (blue) end, which always runs out through each eyelet.
 Then finish with the right (yellow) end, which always feeds in through each eyelet.